lovell/sharp/docs/api-input.md

 -   `density`: Number of pixels per inch (DPI), if present
 -   `chromaSubsampling`: String containing JPEG chroma subsampling, `4:2:0` or `4:4:4` for RGB, `4:2:0:4` or `4:4:4:4` for CMYK
 -   `isProgressive`: Boolean indicating whether the image is interlaced using a progressive scan
+-   `pages`: Number of pages this TIFF, GIF or PDF image contains.
+-   `pageHeight`: Number of pixels high each page in this PDF image will be.
 -   `hasProfile`: Boolean indicating the presence of an embedded ICC profile
 -   `hasAlpha`: Boolean indicating the presence of an alpha transparency channel
 -   `orientation`: Number value of the EXIF Orientation header, if present